derektypist/project-euler-060/README.md

 Find the lowest sum for a set of five primes for which any two primes concatenate to produce another prime.

 Information at [Project Euler 060](https://projecteuler.net/problem=60)

+## UX

+**Getting Started**

+Select Show Solution to show the solution.
+Select Hide Solution to hide the solution.

+**User Stories**

+As a user, I can show or hide the solution by selecting the appropriate button.

+As a user, I expect the function `primePairSets()` to return a number.

+As a user, I expect the function `primePairSets()` to return 26033.

+User Stories on function `primePairSets()` taken from [FreeCodeCamp - Coding Interview Prep - Project Euler 060](https://www.freecodecamp.org/learn/coding-interview-prep/project-euler/problem-60-prime-pair-sets)

+**Information Architecture**

+The function `primePairSets()` returns a number.